What I Did & Spent on a Solo Weekend in Asheville & the Great Smoky Mountains

 On the day I drove to Asheville, I woke up at 5 a.m., like I usually do.
 I went to the gym, filled up my gas tank and stopped by the grocery store for a few additions to my snack pile.
 I came home, showered, told the dogs I loved them, threw my shit in the car and was on the road by 8:15 a.m.

 The drive to Asheville is about five and a half hours from Richmond.
-I stopped for fuel once ($24.45) and went straight to White Duck Taco Shop for a late lunch and a beer ($18.03, including tip), which I’d recommend to any taco-loving friend, especially a taco-loving friend interested in trying creative and delicious taco creations.
-Then, I went to Wedge Brewing Co., in the River Arts District for a beer flight ($10, including tip).
+I stopped for fuel once ($24.45) and went straight to White Duck Taco Shop for a late lunch and a beer ($18.03, with tip), which I’d recommend to any taco-loving friend, especially a taco-loving friend interested in trying creative and delicious taco creations.
+Then, I went to Wedge Brewing Co., in the River Arts District for a beer flight ($10, with tip).
 I drank a lot of beer in Asheville – with so many breweries, it’s pretty much a requirement – and both the beer offerings and the vibe at Wedge were my favorite.

 Whenever I travel, I try to stay in interesting places.
 I stayed on llama farm in New Mexico and a teeny tiny cabin in Arizona and I managed to find a newly-listed tiny house just a few minutes north of Asheville for this trip.
-Located on an organic farm, the house was perfect for my solo traveler needs and the price was right for my budget ($350.54 for 3 nights, with fees).
+Located on an organic farm, the house was perfect for my solo traveler needs and the price was right for my budget ($350.54 for 3 nights, including fees).

 Total Spending: $70.93 (excludes Airbnb)

-DAY 2: CLIMBING A FUCKING MOUNTAIN
+DAY 2: CLIMBING A MOUNTAIN

 As an obsessive planner, I’d spent a lot of time trying to figure out where I wanted to hike in Great Smoky Mountains National Park.
 I compiled a short list, bought a trail map ($9.99), and scowled at the internet a bunch before finally deciding to hike to the top of Mount Le Conte via the Alum Cave Trail.